danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

 ## Conclusion

-This post has covered the very useful combination of `accepts_nested_attributes_for` and `reject_if` options in Rails.
+This post has covered the very useful combination of `accepts_nested_attributes_for` class method, `fields_for` view helper, and `reject_if` options in Rails.
 Together, these enable creation of flexible forms to handle nested models with optional associations, streamlining data entry.
 Now, take the next step and explore the variations and possibilities offered by these features to enhance your Rails applications!

 ## TODO